NCEAS/vegbank2/helm/README.md

 # Introduction

-This document describes how to deploy the helm chart and database for the PostgreSQL pod component of VegBank.
+This document describes how to deploy the helm chart for VegBank, which includes at this time the API (python pod with flask) and database component (postgres pod).
 After installing the helm chart, you should see two pods.
-The vegbankdb python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pod which contains the database that the API accesses and queries.
+The vegbank python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pod which contains the database that the API accesses and queries.

 ## Requirements

 The original VegBank database and web interface (ex. `http://vegbank.org/vegbank/index.jsp`) is currently maintained by NCEAS - however, there have been no new contributions in several years.
-This means that the data-only dump file used in this process described below (that's currently stored in a ceph directory) is relevant and applicable for testing and for the initial production deployment.
-Should you need to restore the original database that's currently maintained, you can find instructions in this repo's `INSTALL.md` document and additional information at `src/database/flyway/README.md`.
+This means that the data-only dump file used in this process described below (that's currently stored in a ceph directory) is relevant and applicable for testing.
+The production deployment may start from a new dump file/starting point which includes schema migrations and updates, so do not use the dump file for production purposes without consulting the appropriate stakeholders.
+- Note: Should you need to restore the original database that's currently maintained, you can find instructions in this repo's `INSTALL.md` document and additional information at `src/database/flyway/README.md`.

 You need to have the following things set up/installed: